-Around 170 people executed in Burkina Faso attacks, regional official says
+About 170 people killed in Burkina Faso attacks, regional official says

-The West African Sahel nation has been struggling to contain armed groups for a decade.
+The West African nation has been struggling to contain armed groups for a decade.

-Around 170 people were “executed” in attacks on three villages in northern Burkina Faso a week ago, a regional prosecutor has said, as violence flares in the country.
+About 170 people were killed in attacks on three villages in northern Burkina Faso a week ago, a regional prosecutor has said, as violence flares in the country.

 Aly Benjamin Coulibaly said in a statement on Sunday that he had received reports of the attacks on the villages of Komsilga, Nodin and Soroe in Yatenga province on February 25, with a provisional toll of “around 170 people executed”.